 Before we get started today, I just want to advise you all that Ten Count is R18+ rated.
-It is a yaoi (boys love / homosexual relationship-based graphic novel that may include homoromantic or homoerotic imagery) manga series, and there ARE graphic sex scenes in this series.
+It is a yaoi (m/m relationship-based graphic novel that may include sex scenes) manga series, and there ARE graphic sex scenes in this series.

 So, Ten Count tells the story of Shirotani, who as the blurb suggests, has obsessive compulsive disorder.
-Shirotani’s condition is quite advanced, and as the series progresses you really get to see the extremity of his disorder, but also glimpses of what occurred in his past to prompt this.
+Shirotani’s condition is quite advanced, and as the series progresses you really get to see the extremity of this, but also glimpses of what occurred in his past to prompt this.

 The second half to this unlikely duo is Kurose, a therapist who specialises in obsessive compulsive disorders, who has his own tangled history with the disease.
 Kurose suggests a treatment plan that focuses on immersion therapy actions (if this is a trigger for you, then I recommend not reading this series).

 What I really liked about this series so far are these three things:

 - Firstly, Shirotani actually makes most of his progress by himself, on his own terms.
 Yes, Kurose influenced him by making the list to begin with, but it was Shirotani who acted on the items.